daphnephil/NYC-Taxi-ETL-Pipeline-with-Mage/Readme.md

-# Week 2 Homework

-> In case you don't get one option exactly, select the closest one
+# NYC ETL PIPELINE
+## OBJECTIVE

-For the homework, we'll be working with the _green_ taxi dataset located here:
+For this project, I am working with the _green_ taxi dataset located here:

 `https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/green/download`

-### Assignment

-The goal will be to construct an ETL pipeline that loads the data, performs some transformations, and writes the data to a database (and Google Cloud!).
+The goal is to construct an ETL pipeline that loads the data, performs some transformations, and writes the data to a database (and Google Cloud!).

-- Create a new pipeline, call it `green_taxi_etl`
+- I created a new pipeline, and called it `green_taxi_etl`
-- Add a data loader block and use Pandas to read data for the final quarter of 2020 (months `10`, `11`, `12`).
+- I added a data loader block and used Pandas to read data for the final quarter of 2020 (months `10`, `11`, `12`).
-  - You can use the same datatypes and date parsing methods shown in the course.
+  - I used the same datatypes and date parsing methods shown in the course.
-  - `BONUS`: load the final three months using a for loop and `pd.concat`
+  - I also loaded the final three months using a for loop and `pd.concat`
-- Add a transformer block and perform the following:
+- I added a transformer block and performed the following:
-  - Remove rows where the passenger count is equal to 0 _or_ the trip distance is equal to zero.
+  - Removed rows where the passenger count is equal to 0 _or_ the trip distance is equal to zero.
-  - Create a new column `lpep_pickup_date` by converting `lpep_pickup_datetime` to a date.
+  - Created a new column `lpep_pickup_date` by converting `lpep_pickup_datetime` to a date.
-  - Rename columns in Camel Case to Snake Case, e.g. `VendorID` to `vendor_id`.
+  - Renamed columns in Camel Case to Snake Case, e.g. `VendorID` to `vendor_id`.
-  - Add three assertions:
+  - Added three assertions:
     - `vendor_id` is one of the existing values in the column (currently)
     - `passenger_count` is greater than 0
     - `trip_distance` is greater than 0
-- Using a Postgres data exporter (SQL or Python), write the dataset to a table called `green_taxi` in a schema `mage`.
-Replace the table if it already exists.
+- Using a Postgres data exporter (SQL or Python), wrote the dataset to a table called `green_taxi` in a schema `mage`.
+Replaced the table if it already exists.
-- Write your data as Parquet files to a bucket in GCP, partioned by `lpep_pickup_date`.
-Use the `pyarrow` library!
+- Wrote the data as Parquet files to a bucket in GCP, partioned by `lpep_pickup_date`, Using the `pyarrow` library!
-- Schedule your pipeline to run daily at 5AM UTC.
+- Scheduled the pipeline to run daily at 5AM UTC.

 ## SOLUTION
-I created a new pipeline called green_taxi_etl, and added a data loader that loads green taxi trips of the last quarter of 2020 from a given URL.
+I created a new pipeline called green_taxi_etl, and added a data loader that loads green taxi trips of the last quarter of 2020 from the given URL.

 ```